+I recall a contemporary review of Cloud About Mercury in Q magazine which said something like: ‘Torn luxuriates in the silence for a bit…and then goes KRAOOOOOOW!’
 But in its louder moments, CAM is definitely one to annoy the neighbours.
 Torn can certainly make a racket.
 His Trans-Trem guitar enables him to create some very novel effects and original lines, with micro-tones and Middle Eastern flavours, and you can really get lost in his ambient loops.
-As far as I know, he was the first guitarist to use the loop/delay pedal extensively.

 Torn toured extensively to promote CAM (but presumably not London or I surely would have been there…) with ex-Japan bass player Mick Karn replacing the unavailable Tony Levin.
 An excellent decision, both musically and commercially.
 The band sounded fantastic and the tunes really came to life.
-Torn and Isham then accompanied David Sylvian on the In Praise Of Shamen world tour which I caught at the Hammersmith Odeon in 1988 – good memories.
+Torn and Isham then accompanied David Sylvian on the ‘In Praise Of Shamen’ world tour which I caught at the Hammersmith Odeon in 1988.

 Two quick questions to end, prompted by a discussion with my brother about Torn the other day: why isn’t there any music like this around these days?
 Or is there?